ApryseSDK/pdftron-react-native/API.md

 ```

 #### hideToolbarsOnAppear
-bool, optional, defaults to false
+bool, optional, defaults to false, android only

 Defines whether the toolbars will be gone at startup.

+Android

 ```js
 <DocumentView